-5.2.2 Dissemination and scaling up of technologies and best practices best practices; contribution of ISSD established seed producing cooperatives and farmers' training centers (FTCs); and innovative technologies and practices developed by small and medium scale enterprises (for example, as a means to create employment opportunities for the youth) can be considered here.
-Moreover, the role of NGOs in improved technology dissemination and popularization as well as coordination of them with public sectors can form another potential area of collaborative research in this sub-theme.
+5.2.2 Dissemination and scaling up of technologies, institutional innovations, and best practices

+The focus of research in this sub-theme is to explore innovative strategies to scale up already available technologies, institutional innovations, and practices - some of which are mentioned above - by uncovering underlying issues in innovation diffusion.
+For instance, issues such as farmer-to-farmer transfer of improved seeds; role of community-based organizations in the dissemination of technologies and best practices; contribution of ISSD established seed producing cooperatives and farmers' training centers (FTCs); and innovative technologies and practices developed by small and medium scale enterprises (for example, as a means to create employment opportunities for the youth) can be considered here.
+Action-oriented research on institutional innovations in improving smallholder crop and livestock producers' climate change adaptive capacity, social capital, and access to market are highly encouraged.
+Moreover, the role of NGOs, private sector, and public-private partnership (PPP) in linking smallholders to input- and out-put market and in improved technology dissemination and popularization as well as coordination of them with public sectors can form another potential area of collaborative research in this sub-theme.